cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

   - Password: cse-labs
 - Click on "General / Home" at the top of the screen and select "dotnet" to see Res-Edge Data Service health metrics
 - Click on "General / Home" at the top of the screen and select "Application Dashboard" to see Res-Edge Data Service requests metrics
-- You should see the Application Dashboard with both WebV and Res-Edge Data Service ("Application").
+- You should see the Application Dashboard with both WebV and Res-Edge Data Service ("Application")
-  - WebV will have 10 requests per second.
+  - WebV will have 10 requests per second
   - Application will have 10.2 requests per second
     - K8s calls /healthz every minute
     - Prometheus calls /metrics every 5 seconds